AllenLu112220/Media-Metrics-Reboot-Standalone/README.md

 # Media-Metrics-Reboot
 Respository for the 10 year reboot of the Media Metrics Grabber for the DASH-hound application.

 DASH Hound collects news coverage based on a user defined keyword set and a time frame.
 This project's output feeds into a larger media analysis system that combines the news coverage with other media analyitcs.
+It also utilizes OpenAI API for custom categorization of articles via header and summary.

 ## Table of Contents
 - [Instructions](#instructions)